-Let me guess, you have a rough idea of things to do but are not really sure about where to start, what’s more important and what’s not.
+Let me guess, you have a rough idea of things to do but are not really sure about where to start, what’s more, important and what’s not.
 As tempting as it may be to jump straight into trying to improve things, to have a clear roadmap and strategy for SEO you just have to first and foremost do an audit.

-Our guide is tried and tested to reveal all issues that separate your ecommerce website from a score of 98%+ (and you’re going to need every extra percent when competing for those revered first Google positions!)
+Our guide is tried and tested to reveal all issues that separate your eCommerce website from a score of 98%+ (and you’re going to need every extra percent when competing for those revered first Google positions!)

 Just hearing the word ‘audit’ makes you think that it’s going to be a lot of “effort” and you have to be an “expert”.
-Especially in the case of an SEO Audit you must be wondering just how many of those fancy $$$ tools are you going to need.
+Especially in the case of an SEO Analysis, you must be wondering just how many of those fancy $$$ tools are you going to need.

-The SEO audit guide we have compiled will require access to Ahrefs only (among paid tools).
-For our purposes their “$7 for 7 day trial” should definitely suffice!
+The ecommerce SEO audit guide we have compiled will require access to Ahrefs only (among paid tools).
+For our purposes, their “$7 for 7 day trial” should definitely suffice!
 So completing this essential audit should really cost you only $7 and some spare time (we will discuss “audit costs” in more detail towards the end of this article).

 Finally, you will need free access to the Screaming Frog, as well as to your Search Console and Google Analytics accounts.
 That’s it, once you have them you’re ready to start!

-An SEO audit is a thorough evaluation of your ecommerce website’s current SEO position.
+An SEO audit is a thorough evaluation of your eCommerce website’s current SEO position.
 More precisely, its the practice of carefully examining all important aspects that affect how search engines perceive your website.

-The aim of an SEO audit is to reveal existing SEO issues, which should then become the basis of the SEO strategy you derive to improve on those weaknesses.
+The aim of an SEO analysis is to reveal existing SEO issues, which should then become the basis of the SEO strategy you derive to improve on those weaknesses.
 More generally this is what an SEO strategy roadmap might look like:

-SEO Audit → Perform Keyword Research → Analyse Competitors (Extract Keywords/Content Ideas and Link Opportunities) → Develop an SEO Content Strategy → Execute On Site SEO (Content Optimisation + Technical SEO) → Execute Off Site SEO
+SEO Audit → Perform Keyword Research → Analyse Competitors (Extract Keywords/Content Ideas and Link Opportunities) → Develop an SEO Content Strategy → Execute On-Site SEO (Content Optimisation + Technical SEO) → Execute Off-Site SEO

 In short, an SEO audit is an essential foundation for any successful SEO strategy.